LibraryCarpentry/lc-git/episodes/02-getting-started.md

 ### Some Git commands/language - what they mean and how to use them

-**Repository** A repository is the place where are projects and associated changes are stored.
+**Repository** A repository is the place where projects and associated changes are stored.
 Repositories can contain one single readme file or hundreds of different folders making up the source code for extensive projects.
 We can create repositories in a number of different ways; we can make our own from scratch, we can fork (copy) an existing repository or we can create a Git repository from an existing folder we have been working on.

 **init** Create a repository